Fine-grained uncertainty relation under the relativistic motion: Discussions

-Our results could be linked to many interesting issues.
-For instance, we can generalize above analysis to fundamental mutually unbaised bases in higher dimensional Hilbert spaces \cite{MUB4,MUB5}, where a $n$-qubit can be truncated from free scalar field modes with infinite levels.
+Our study raises several implications.
+Firstly, we can generalize above analysis to fundamental MUBs in higher dimensional Hilbert spaces \cite{MUB4,MUB5}, where a $n$-qubit can be truncated from free scalar field modes with infinite levels.
 On the other hand, the fascinating link between FGUR and the second thermodynamical law has been explored in \cite{FGUR3}, which proved that a deviation of the FGUR implies a violation of the second law of thermodynamics.
 In this spirit, by investigating the influence of the relativistic motion of observer on a thermodynamical cycle, one could relate the relativistic effect to thermodynamics in an information-theoretic way.
-In particular, one can investigate the uncertainty relations in general dynamical spacetimes \cite{FENG3}, e.g., cosmological background, where the entanglement generation under the evolution of spacetime is expected to play a dramatical role in measurements \cite{COS}.
-With a proper designed thermodynamical cycle, such investigation might provide us a new perspective on quantum gravity.
+Finally, we can explore the FGUR in some dynamical spacetimes \cite{FENG3}, e.g., cosmological background, where the entanglement generated through the evolution of spacetime is expected to play a significant role in quantum measurements \cite{COS}.